lab596/civiform/Dev-guide-&-standards.md

 To run a test in a specific file, you can pass the file path relative to the `browser-test/src` directory e.g. `./bin/run-browser-tests landing_page.test.ts`.

-Debugging tips:
+#### Debugging browser tests

 You can take screenshots of the browser during test runs and save them to `browser-test/tmp`. (that directory [is mounted as a volume](https://github.com/seattle-uat/civiform/blob/main/bin/run-browser-tests) in the Docker test container).
 For example, to take a full-page screenshot and save it in a file called `screenshot.png`: `await page.screenshot({ path: 'tmp/screenshot.png', fullPage: true })`. **Note that you must prefix the filename with `tmp/`**.
 [More info on taking screenshots with Playwright here](https://playwright.dev/docs/screenshots).

 #### Guidelines for functional browser tests

 In contrast to unit tests, browser tests do not and should attempt to exhaustively test all code paths and states possible for the system under test.
+Browser tests should:

+- be fewer and larger, covering major features of the application
+- only create state in the database by interacting with the UI (e.g. when testing the applicant experience for answering of a certain type, first login as an admin, create a question and a program with that question)
+- encapsulate UI interaction details into classes

 ### Controller tests